mrhsce/Dense-sms-sender-for-android/README.md

 	Fourth phase:
 	- Design the date converter class for converting the date from Gregorian to Jalali
+	- Add search feature to the contact list maker
 	- before sending there should be a check button that when this check button is ticked after sending the messages listens for the specific respond from the audience(like 0 or 1) and then base on that adds another status to the numbers(accepted or rejected or not answered) and this will be added to the filters- this message should also